Hematology and oncology are medical specialties devoted to the prevention, diagnosis, and treatment of blood diseases and cancer.

 - Radiation therapy

-Hematologists and Oncologists discuss these options with patients to determine the best course of treatment.
-If needed, they can refer patients to a surgeon for additional procedures.
+Hematologists and oncologists discuss these options with patients to determine the best course of treatment.
+If needed, they can refer patients to a surgeon or radiation oncologist for additional procedures.

 If you feel the need to see a hematologist and oncologist, please talk to your primary care provider.